 If you’re looking for more watermelon recipes, check out my fun Watermelon Poptini cocktail with a secret ingredient that will pop in your mouth (hint, hint…).

 So this Watermelon Smoothie really is more of a smoothie rather than a mocktail or cocktail, although you could serve it as those as well.
 If Watermelon isn’t your thing, you might like this Mango Pineapple Smoothie!
+And check out this long list of other tasty smoothie recipes.

 How to Freeze Watermelon